Contents

 Chapel of St. John the Evangelist

-The Chapel of St. John the Evangelist, within the White Tower at the Tower of London, dates back to 1080 when it was built for William the Conqueror.
-This Romanesque chapel, with its tunnel-vaulted nave and groin-vaulted aisles, features simple scallop and leaf carvings.
-Decorated in 1240 with stained glass and painted figures, it has served varied roles, including private worship and record storage.
+This Romanesque chapel dates back to 1080 when it was built for William the Conqueror.
+It features tunnel-vaulted nave, groin-vaulted aisles, and scallop and leaf carvings.
+Decorated in 1240 with stained glass and painted figures, it was used for private worship and record storage.

-The Line of Kings is a historic exhibition in the White Tower, showcasing armor and weapons used by English monarchs.
-Created in the 17th century for Charles II, it features life-sized wooden figures of kings, including Henry VIII and Charles I, adorned in personal armor.
-Managed by the Royal Armouries, the exhibit highlights the evolution of armor design and remains a significant cultural attraction.
+The Line of Kings is a historic exhibition, managed by the Royal Armouries, showcasing armor and weapons used by English monarchs.
+Created in the 17th century for Charles II, it features life-sized wooden figures of kings, including Henry VIII and Charles I, adorned in their personal armor.

-The White Tower Ravens, kept at the Tower of London since the 17th century, are steeped in legend and tradition.
-According to lore, the Tower will fall if the ravens ever leave.
-Cared for by Yeoman Warders, the 7-8 ravens are fed fresh meat and bred in captivity.
-They symbolize the Tower's history and are a significant tourist attraction, highlighting conservation and cultural heritage.
+The White Tower ravens, kept at the Tower since the 17th century, are steeped in legend and tradition.
+According to lore, the Tower will fall if the ravens leave.
+Cared for by Yeoman Warders, the 6 ravens are fed fresh meat and bred in captivity, and are a significant tourist attraction.

-The spiral staircase in the White Tower, located in a corner turret, is a remarkable medieval feature from the 12th century.
-This compact, efficient design connects the tower's three floors and offers dramatic views.
+The spiral staircase in the White Tower, located in a corner turret, is a medieval feature from the 12th century.
+This compact design connects the Tower's 3 floors and offers dramatic views.
 Originally for internal movement and emergency escapes, it showcases medieval architectural skill.
-Preserved and accessible to visitors, it remains a testament to the White Tower's historical and cultural significance.

-The White Tower of the Tower of London houses a vast collection of historical artifacts, including weapons, armor, and military equipment.
-These items, such as swords, suits of armor, and cannons, illustrate the tower's rich history and its role as a symbol of power.
-Managed by the Royal Armouries, these artifacts are meticulously preserved and displayed, offering visitors an engaging insight into Britain's military past.
+The White Tower houses a vast collection of historical artifacts, including weapons, armor, and military equipment, and is managed by the Royal Armouries.
+These items, such as swords, suits of armor, and cannons, illustrate the Tower's history and its role as a symbol of power.

 Little Ease